Canada celebrates, mourns as rockers Tragically Hip say good-bye

 "Farewell to Canada's greatest rock band," The Toronto Star newspaper said in a headline on Friday.

 The band's last hometown show in Kingston, Ontario, has been billed as a national celebration.
-It will be televised live, with bars and outdoor venues across the country hosting public viewings.
+It was broadcast live, with bars and outdoor venues across the country hosting public viewings.

-Canadian Prime Minister Justin Trudeau, who said Downie had "been writing Canada's soundtrack for more than 30 years" will also be at the show.
+Canadian Prime Minister Justin Trudeau, who has said Downie had "been writing Canada's soundtrack for more than 30 years," was at the show.

+Trudeau told the Canadian Broadcasting Corp at the event he became a fan of the band in university and called it "an inevitable and essential part of what we are and who we are as a country."

+The tour sold out stadiums across the country in minutes, prompting controversy about ticket resellers.
+Tickets for Saturday's show went for upwards of $1,000 on ticket reseller StubHub on Friday.

 "There is a Canadianness that runs through them to the point where new citizens should be given a Tragically Hip CD after they take the oath," said Alan Cross, a radio show host and music historian who called Downie "the rock and roll poet laureate of Canada."